Kate Hudson’s Opinion Of Online Dating: ‘It’s Weird’

 Per Bustle, Hilary Duff is considered to be one of the more outspoken celebrities when it comes to her use of dating apps and websites.
 In 2015, Hilary revealed she was talking to nine different guys on a dating app called Tinder.
 Duff claimed online dating apps like Tinder were very addicting.

-Ronda Rousey also give the dating app Tinder a try – but claimed it didn’t work out for her.
+Ronda Rousey also gave the dating app Tinder a try, but she claimed it didn’t work out for her.

 Ben Flajnik didn’t manage to find eternal love on The Bachelor.
 He did, however, claim to have a great deal of success as he found love via online dating thanks to Tinder.

 While Kate maintains online dating isn’t for her, she can respect it as a dating option that has worked for other celebrities.
 The real question on a lot of peoples’ minds is whether or not Kate Hudson even needs to use an online dating app or website.
-As Inquisitr reported yesterday, rumors that Hudson is currently dating Brad Pitt are considering to swirl.
+As Inquisitr reported yesterday, rumors that Hudson is currently dating Brad Pitt are swirling.

 Part of the reason why rumors continue to swirl that Hudson might be dating Pitt is because the actress hasn’t been shy about hinting that there might be a romance between the two on social media platforms.